xvxx/phetch/README.md

     Options:

-        -t, --tls                 Try to open all pages w/ TLS -r, --raw                 Print raw Gopher response only -p, --print               Print rendered Gopher response only -l, --local               Connect to 127.0.0.1:7070
+        -t, --tls                 Try to open all pages w/ TLS -T, --tor                 Try to open all pages w/ Tor Set the TOR_PROXY env variable to use an address other than the default :9050 -r, --raw                 Print raw Gopher response only -p, --print               Print rendered Gopher response only -l, --local               Connect to 127.0.0.1:7070